-This is commonly asked questions which will be part of our Frequently Asked Question series – is my drivers license still valid when I move to Vancouver?
+These are commonly asked questions that will be part of our Frequently Asked Question series – is my driver’s license still valid when I move to Vancouver?

-Regardless if you’re moving from another Canadian province, the United States, or different part of the world at some point you will need to update your drivers license to a British Columbia drivers license.
+Regardless if you’re moving from another Canadian province, the United States, or a different part of the world, at some point you will need to update your driver’s license to a British Columbia driver’s license.

-The rules for visitors to British Columbia opposed to future residents moving to Vancouver are different.
-Visitors have a grace period of 6 months to which they are able to use their native drivers license in the city until they are required to transition to a BC Drivers License.
+The rules for visitors to British Columbia, as opposed to future residents moving to Vancouver, are different.
+Visitors have a grace period of 6 months to which they are able to use their native driver’s license in the city until they are required to transition to a BC Drivers License.

-For Canadian residents all you will need is to provide a piece of identification, your original drivers license, funds for processing fee, and a drivers abstract with proof of your driving record.
+For Canadian residents, all you will need is to provide a piece of identification, your original driver’s license, funds for the processing fee, and a driver’s abstract with proof of your driving record.

 Will you need a commercials drivers license?
 This process is a little bit more lengthy as it will need further examination.